devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/appd-api/auth/input/README.md

+Your Instructor has already set up the following standard use case scenerios to save time and allow you to focus on APIs:

+AppD Server Agent on EC2 Instance
+AppD Java Agent for  Java App on EC2 Instance with Kubernetes App D Cluster Agent
+Kubernetes App Agent on Java Deployment

+Integrations:
+AppD Server Agent on TE Agent

 Lab Prep - Watch this video (15 min)
 Webex meeting recording: Automation - Programmatically Auth to FSO APIs
 Password: gQSPhrT9